The 10 Worst Music Genres in The World

 K-pop music is often underappreciated because people see it as a cheesy commercial pop genre, while they also do not understand the lyrics.

 Some even find it a problem that English words are often included.
-The argument that K-pop music isn’t proper music stems from a lack of understanding of music, just like the idea that all songs sound exactly the same!
+The argument that K-pop music isn’t proper music stems from a lack of understanding of music, just like the idea that all songs sound the same!

 K-pop has been growing in popularity in the past years.
 This in itself leads to more people hating the music genre because of the already mentioned “rule” that what is popular will always get some degree of hate.